 First, we get very low latency: that is second or sub-second data availability and visualization based on that data.
 That has tremendous uses in cases where immediate decision-making and action are required.
 For example, when a shop floor operator or manager is tracking part quality or potential machine failures, seconds and minutes count and could be the difference between thousands of dollars of scrapped parts or damaged equipment.

 Unlike when you are working with Near-Realtime data, with Realtime we can do that intervention.
 We can perform in-flight transaction evaluation, make recommendations, and potentially change outcomes.
-This makes things possible like personalized marketing based on previous choices in an e-commerce system.
-This intervention option is very important when there’s a high value to immediate feedback or (conversely) a high cost of delayed action.
+For example, an e-commerce company can use these real time analytics to improve customer experiences through personalized marketing based on their previous choices.
+This intervention option is very important when there’s a high value to immediate feedback or (conversely) a high price of delayed action.